- 4 minutes to read

 An example of the Fibonacci Retracement can be seen in the following image (with an additional 161.8% level being shown).

-You can choose which levels should be shown, via the FibonacciIndicator.ShowLevel23_6 and FibonacciIndicator.ShowLevel76_4 properties.
+You can choose which levels should be shown from the FibonacciIndicator.ShowLevel23_6 and FibonacciIndicator.ShowLevel76_4 properties.
 Plus, the FibonacciIndicator.ShowAdditionalLevels option can draw golden ratio levels beyond 100% (e.g. 161.8%, 261.8%, and so on), if they are allowed by the chart’s size.